dotnet/docs-maui/docs/user-interface/layouts/custom.md

 .NET MAUI's layouts have pre-defined layout managers to handle their layout.
 However, sometimes it's necessary to organize page content using a layout that isn't provided by .NET MAUI.
 This can be achieved by writing your own custom layout.
 There are two main approaches to doing this:

 1. Create a custom layout type, which is usually a subclass of an existing layout type or of <xref:Microsoft.Maui.Controls.Layout>, and override <xref:Microsoft.Maui.Controls.Layout.CreateLayoutManager> in your custom layout type.
 Then, provide an <xref:Microsoft.Maui.Layouts.ILayoutManager> implementation that contains your custom layout logic.
 For more information, see [Create a custom layout type](#create-a-custom-layout-type).
 1. Modify the behavior of an existing layout type by creating a type that implements <xref:Microsoft.Maui.Controls.ILayoutManagerFactory>.
 Then, use this layout manager factory to replace .NET MAUI's default layout manager for the existing layout with your own <xref:Microsoft.Maui.Layouts.ILayoutManager> implementation that contains your custom layout logic.
-For more information, see [Modify the behavior of an existing layout](#modify-the-behavior-of-an-existing-layoutger-factory).
+For more information, see [Modify the behavior of an existing layout](#modify-the-behavior-of-an-existing-layout).

-Regardless of the approach taken, it's required to have an understanding of how .NET MAUI's cross-platform layout process works.
+Regardless of the approach taken, it's necessary to have an understanding of how .NET MAUI's cross-platform layout process works.

 ## Layout process